-New research from CSEC and the University of New South Wales finds out the secrets of the best water for coffee
+Research from Coffee Next and the University of New South Wales finds out the secrets of the best water for coffee

 About this collaboration

-Seven Miles Coffee Science and Education Centre joined forces with the University of New South Wales (UNSW) UNESCO Centre for Membrane Science and Technology to gain clarity on how water quality affects the flavour of espresso.
+The Seven Miles Coffee Next team joined forces with the University of New South Wales (UNSW) UNESCO Centre for Membrane Science and Technology to gain clarity on how water quality affects the flavour of espresso.
 Using my background in water and analytical chemistry, and UNSW’s expertise in treating and engineering water quality, we now understand what needs to be controlled, and what doesn’t, in order to extract key flavours in espresso for any café anywhere in the world.